Certificate IV in English for Academic Purposes

 Enrol at any location

-Attend the following information session to have an English interview and assessment, meet with the teaching staff, discuss the course and get more information about enrolment and next steps.
+Attend the following information session to meet with the teaching staff, discuss the course and get more information about enrolment and next steps

-Contact customer service if you need more information about the interview/information session on 9217 3103
+Please contact customer service if you need more information about the interview and information session.

-You will need to attend approximately 20 hours of class a week.
-An indication of how your weekly timetable may look is: Monday to Friday, 9:00am to 1:00pm or Monday to Friday, 1:00pm to 5:00pm.
-Including 2 hours learner support.
+You will need to attend approximately 20 hours of class a week over 5 days per week.
+An indication of how your weekly timetable may look is: Monday to Friday, 9.00am to 1.00pm OR Monday to Friday, 1.00pm to 5.00pm.

 To apply for this course you must meet the Smart and Skilled eligibility criteria: http://www.sydneytafe.edu.au/courses/smart-skilled